Code-Institute-Submissions/htmltablebuilder/README.md

 ### Live Deployment for LLC

-This project has been copied to https://github.com/TMartin88/SheetTable
+This project has been copied to another Github Repository.

-<mark>I am further developing the application for LLC as they require this functionality to go live ASAP</mark>
+<mark>I am further developing the application for LLC beyond the scope of this project within the new repository</mark>

 ---------------------------------